The two most common elements in the Universe are Hydrogen and Stupidity.

 - Hydrogen (Wikipedia)

-Hydrogen is a chemical element; it has symbol H and atomic number 1.
-It is the lightest element and, at standard conditions, is a gas of diatomic molecules with the formula H2.
-It is colorless, odorless, tasteless, non-toxic, and highly combustible.
-Hydrogen is the most abundant chemical substance in the universe, constituting roughly 75% of all normal matter.
-Stars such as the Sun are mainly composed of hydrogen in the plasma state.
-Most of the hydrogen on Earth exists in molecular forms such as water and organic compounds.
-For the most common isotope of hydrogen (symbol 1H) each atom has one proton, one electron, and no neutrons.
+Hydrogen is a chemical element; it has the symbol H and atomic number 1.
+It is the lightest and most abundant chemical element in the universe, constituting about 75% of all normal matter.
+Under standard conditions, hydrogen is a gas of diatomic molecules with the formula H2, called dihydrogen, or sometimes hydrogen gas, molecular hydrogen, or simply hydrogen.
+Dihydrogen is colorless, odorless, non-toxic, and highly combustible.
+Stars, including the Sun, mainly consist of hydrogen in a plasma state, while on Earth, hydrogen is found as the gas H2 (dihydrogen) and in molecules, such as in water and organic compounds.
+The most common isotope of hydrogen, 1H, consists of one proton, one electron, and no neutrons.